akbarazimifar/meapi/docs/source/content/setup.rst

             last_name=input("Enter last name: "),
             email=input("Enter email: ")
         )
-        me = Me(phone_number=972123456789, activation_code='123456', new_account_details=data)
+        me = Me(phone_number=972123456789, new_account_details=data) # no need to enter the activation code because the credentials are already saved

-    # Continue with the code
+    # Continue using the client

-- After registration, sometimes it will take time for the account to be activated, so you may receive a ``404`` error while trying to search for a phone number or view a profile.
-So you may want to run the :py:func:`~meapi.Me.upload_random_data` function, in order to activate the account.

 ========================================================================